 These birds do everything on the fly such as eating, mating, and perhaps even napping while in descent.
-Loyal creatures, they mate for life and return to their same place to next each year, often roosting in churches and houses.
+Loyal creatures, mate for life and return to the same place to nest each year, often roosting in churches and houses.

 #9.
 Red-breasted Merganser- 80 mph

 The red-breasted merganser is a type of sawbill duck with a long, serrated bill and crest feathers around the head.
 Like many other waterfowl, it prefers to breed in northern climates and then travels toward warmer coastal climates in the winter.

 One study recorded the maximum flight speed of the red-breasted merganser at around 80 mph.
 When the wind was accounted for, the bird actually clocked in at around 100 mph.
 This makes it the fastest duck species in the entire world.
 However, it can only maintain such speeds for very short periods of time.